supervisely/docs/data-organization/core-concepts.md

 ## 🏷️ Tags

-To associate some extra information with annotations (or images, or images, ...) you can define a Tag, for example `needs_review`.
+To associate some extra information with annotations (or images, or videos, ...) you can define a Tag, for example `needs_review`.

 {% page-ref page="tags.md" %}